-As of 2025, an average software engineer earns about $123,052; with senior engineers earning about $200,000 annually.
-Software Engineering happens to be one of the most in demand skills today, because technology drives the world and software engineers makes it happen.
+As of 2025, the average software engineer earns approximately $123,052, with senior engineers earning around $200,000 annually.
+Software engineering is one of the most in-demand skills today because technology drives the world, and software engineers make it happen.

 According to the U.S. Bureau of Labor Statistics (BLS), overall employment of software developers, quality assurance analysts, and testers is projected to grow 17 percent from 2023 to 2033, much faster than the average for all occupations.